-The results are summarised in Table~\ref{tab:impact_WbWb} for the three considered centre-of-mass energies.
-In all cases, we find that the impact of systematic uncertainties on the \WbWb production rate can be controlled at a level well below the statistical uncertainty, allowing for effectively uncorrelated measurements at the different centre-of-mass energies.
+The total uncertainty in the \sigmaWbWb and its components are summarised in Table~\ref{tab:impact_WbWb} for the three considered centre-of-mass energies.
+In all cases, we find that the impact of systematic uncertainties can be controlled at a level well below the statistical uncertainty, allowing for effectively uncorrelated measurements at the different centre-of-mass energies.
 In particular, all background components, as well as the b~tagging efficiencies, are constrained in the fit at the permille level or below.
 The impact plots for the fits can be found in Appendix~\ref{app:plots_distribs}.
 In view of these considerations, we will assume in the following that the \WbWb production cross section can be determined with a total uncertainty equal to the statistical uncertainty on the total rate for any of the considered centre-of-mass energies.